The Tower Clock

 The clock dates to 1800 to 1820.
 It has no date marks on it and has no makers mark.
 We think it is the work of John Thwaites company of London.
 It is thought that this clock replaced an earlier clock and dial, but nothing is known about this clock.
 There is evidence of fixings and holes in the wall that do not relate to the current clock.

-Our clock has a glazed clock face, or a skeleton dial as it is known.
+The diamond shaped stone around the outside dial is called a lozenge.
+In the earliest photos of the church this is a stone faced dial.
+Our current clock has a glazed clock face, or a skeleton dial as it is known.
 Each section is glazed with Victorian glass and held in place by a metal skeleton.
 It is illuminated from behind at night by an LED lamp on a timer.
-The dial is surrounded by a diamond shaped stone lozenge, this was probably installed around 1900.
+The dial is surrounded by the diamond shaped stone lozenge, this was probably installed around 1900.

 The clock is a two-train turret clock with one dial on the south wall.
 The "Going Train" drives the hands round the dial, the "Striking Train" strikes the hours on the Tenor bell.
 The trains (sets of gears) are held in an iron frame in the ringing chamber high up on the wall directly behind the clock face.
 The clock frame is sectional.
 There are sections bolted together to form a rectangular enclosure with the gears and rotating shafts also bolted to the frame.